Should I Join a Student Organization?

 Thick with Political Concept

 In my opinion, the student organization is very thick with political concepts in it.
 Organizations have certain rules which are usually referred to as AD-ART or articles of association and by-laws.
 This applies like the law in a country.
-In it there are articles that regulate how an organization is run.
+In, some articles regulate how an organization is run.

 Student organizations also use the concept of government, there is a student president and his staff at the university level BEM, the governor and his staff at the faculty level BEM, the Student Representative Council (DPM), the Student Consultative Assembly (MPM), and the Student Association as the parties.
 Very cool right?